Traditional Instruction Sessions and Tours

-Library instruction classes are taught by librarians with advanced degrees during all hours of library operation.
-Contact the library at 816.604.6642 to schedule instruction and/or work sessions for your classes, contact the library at 816.604.6642.
-The librarian can come to your classroom or your students can visit the library classroom to receive hands on experience using library databases.
-Advance notice is always appreciated to avoid double-booking.
+Classes are taught by librarians with advanced degrees during hours of operation.
+To schedule instruction and/or work sessions for your classes, contact the library at 816.604.6642.
+The librarian can come to your classroom, or your students can visit the library classroom to receive hands-on experience using library databases.
+Advanced notice is always appreciated to avoid double-booking.

 For online classes, librarians are available to be embedded in your class to assist students with research projects.
 They can appear for a week or during a predetermined time of your choice.

-If you don’t have time to include an instructional session, or if students miss a librarian guided research presentation, send students to the library to consult with a Reference Librarian.
+If you don't have time to include an instructional session, or if students miss a librarian guided research presentation, send students to the library to consult with a Reference Librarian.

-If this is your first time teaching a class at Blue River, or if you haven’t recently provided a research assignment, please consider sharing a copy of the assignment with a librarian.
+If this is your first time teaching a class at Blue River, or if you haven't recently provided a research assignment, please consider sharing a copy with a librarian.
 The librarian will review the assignment to determine if materials are up-to-date or need to be purchased.
 This will ensure a positive experience for your students.

-In cases when a textbook is out of stock in the bookstore or if supplementary class materials are not available online, an instructor can save students money by placing items on Reserve.
+In cases when a textbook is out of stock in the bookstore or if supplementary class materials are not available online, an instructor can add value for students by placing items on Reserve.
 Materials may be put on Reserve in the library for one semester if they conform to copyright laws.
-You determine the length of the checkout period.
+The instructor determines the length of the checkout period.
 Please remind your students they need a photo ID to check out any library materials, even "library use only" reserve items.